synpoox/pd2-reawakening/README.md

 ## New Features
 - **Awakening**: A new system similar to corruption.
 Equipment and unique charms can be awakened when cubed with a Vial of Awakening, awakening it with a new property.
 - **Fate Cards:** Stackable uncommon drops, that upon collecting a certain amount, can be cubed together in exchange for a reward.
 Similar to Path of Exile’s [divination cards](https://pathofexile.fandom.com/wiki/Divination_card).
-- **Legacy Items**: Obtained through a rare drop Relic of the Nephalem, these legacy items are extremely powerful items from back in the good old days of patch 1.08.
+- **Legacy Items**: Obtained through a rare drop Relic of the Nephalem, these legacy items are extremely powerful items from Diablo 2 LoD patch 1.08.
 - **New Orbs**:
     - *Mythic Orb*: Converts non-ethereal item to unique
     - *Divine Orb*: Rerolls unique item